Daniel-Andarge/Agro-API/README.md

 ## About The Project

-AgroAPI is a RESTful web service built to serve as a backend solution for B2B applications within the poultry and dairy farming industry.
-Developed as the capstone project for my specialization in backend development with the ALX-Africa Software Engineering program, AgroAPI optimizes the agricultural supply chain by directly connecting farmers with buyers and farm input suppliers.
-By removing intermediaries, the platform enhances efficiency and transparency within the industry.
+AgroAPI is a RESTful web service designed to function as a backend solution for B2B applications in the poultry and dairy farming sectors.
+Developed as part of my capstone project for the ALX-Africa Software Engineering program, with a focus on backend development, AgroAPI enhances the agricultural supply chain by directly linking farmers with buyers and farm input providers.
+By eliminating intermediaries, the platform improves operational efficiency and promotes greater transparency across the industry.

 ### NOTE:
 The primary focus of this project is to implement best practices in back-end development, The front-end has been designed primarily to facilitate interaction with the back-end.
 However, it can be enhanced or improved as needed.